-QCT revenues increased by 53% in the second quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in demand for 5G products across handsets and RFFE, along with higher automotive and IoT revenues.
+- QCT revenues increased by 70% in the third quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in demand for 5G products across handsets and RFFE, in part reflecting a recovery of the negative impacts of COVID-19, along with higher automotive and IoT revenues. - QTL revenues increased by 43% in the third quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in estimated sales of 3G/4G/5G-based multimode products, which was primarily driven by a recovery from the negative impacts of COVID-19.